-At the request of the Nigerien Government, the EU decided on 16 July 2012 to deploy a civilian mission to support Niger's internal security forces in their fight against terrorism and organised crime (EUCAP SAHEL Niger).
+At the request of the Niger Government, the EU decided on 16 July 2012 to deploy a civilian mission to support Niger's internal security forces in their fight against terrorism and organised crime (EUCAP SAHEL Niger).
 This mission comes under the EU's common security and defence policy (CSDP).
 Following a request from the Niger authorities in July 2014, the Mission has been extended until July 2016.